ms/buildtogether.tech/important/index.md

 :   A <span g="discussion_meeting" i="meetings! discussion">discussion
     meeting</span>'s purpose is to explore design alternatives or figure out what next term's goals should be.
-A <span g="decision_meeting" i="meetings!decision"">decision meeting</span> on the other hand, is for choosing which alternatives to pursue.
+A <span g="decision_meeting" i="meetings!decision">decision meeting</span> on the other hand, is for choosing which alternatives to pursue.
 Discussion meetings are meant to be wide-ranging (and fun); decision meetings should be short and focused.
 The two are never completely distinct in practice, but decision-making is more